alexhecode/-learning-tracker/2020/Logs/developer-log-2020.md

 Learning about control structures through Maximilian's course.
 I can understand how important if Statements and Loops are to JavaScript and programming in general, and how they can help to write clean, efficient code.
 Looking forward to try build something soon!

-I have also switched over to using [Notion](https://www.notion.so/) from Microsoft's OneNote.
-I definitely feel more at home using it!
+I have also switched over to using [Notion](https://www.notion.so/) from Microsoft's OneNote as my note-taking app.
+I definitely feel more at home using it! 😛

 ---